subdavis/subdavis.github.io/content/posts/2025-12-navidrome-bandcamp/index.md

 It's kind of insane that setting up a piracy stack is somehow easier than regularly purchasing and downloading music in a way that supports the artist.

 Read [this setup guide](https://ndeast.com/posts/death-to-spotify/#) for example.
 Toward the bottom of that article, Nik documents his end-to-end purchase workflow.
 It's horrible.
-It takes ~10 manual steps and nearly as many different websites to... buy an album.
+It takes ~10 manual steps and 4 different websites to... buy an album.

 There are powerful, convenient tools for stealing (which I use!)
 But if you want to buy things, the only platform not aggressively doing vendor ecosystem lock-in is Bandcamp.
 It has no consumer-facing API, its app kinda sucks, and there's no good way to grab your purchases except one-at-a-time through the browser.